Incubaid/www-incubaid/www.incubaid.com/content/company/About The Company.md

 The success behind our incubator is based on following principles:

-* Independence - we keep our portfolio companies 100% indepedent, early-stage or late-stage, during the complete lifecycle
+* Values - we find it important that our startups follow a set of [values](https://docs.grid.tf/dividi/values/src/branch/master/README.md)
 * Invention - invention has be disruptive, and not promising incremental added-value.
-We only work with the best inventors
-* International - the world has been globalized since decades, our teams are working from all continents doing deals
+* International - the world has been globalized since decades, our teams are working from all continents.

 Incubaid is also very proud to be a true social responsible company, in following domains: